mksaraf/kubernetes-lab-tutorial/content/core.md

 Labels are also used as selector for services and deployments.

-## Controllers
+## Replica Controllers
-A Replication Controller ensures that a specified number of pod replicas are running at any one time.
-In other words, a Replication Controller makes sure that a pod or homogeneous set of pods are always up and available.
+A Replica Controller ensures that a specified number of pod replicas are running at any one time.
+In other words, a Replica Controller makes sure that a pod or homogeneous set of pods are always up and available.
 If there are too many pods, it will kill some.
 If there are too few, it will start more.
-Unlike manually created pods, the pods maintained by a Replication Controller are automatically replaced if they fail, get deleted, or are terminated.
+Unlike manually created pods, the pods maintained by a Replica Controller are automatically replaced if they fail, get deleted, or are terminated.

 A Replica Controller configuration consists of: